 Glyn Bragg, one of the founding fathers of DCB, was appointed our first Honorary President in 2016 in recognition of his long-term commitment and ongoing support of the band.
 Glyn has had a distinguished musical career as a professional player, composer, arranger, conductor and BBC producer.

-Flute: David Brown, Carrie Dixon, Anne Dunbar, Ann Fairfull, Joan Gemmell, Margaret Isaacs, Mike MacMahon, Louise Muir, Sue Scordia
+Flute: David Brown, Angela Caldwell, Carrie Dixon, Anne Dunbar, Ann Fairfull, Joan Gemmell, Emily Hutchinson, Margaret Isaacs, Morven McCulloch, Louise Muir

 Oboe/Cor Anglais: Alan Cooper